Cal Eldred: Post-playing career

 Eldred also joined the Big Ten Network in the spring of 2009 as a college baseball analyst.
 He co-hosted the network's studio coverage of the 2009 Big Ten Baseball Tournament with Dave Revsine.
 He was a pregame color analyst for the team's telecasts on Fox Sports Midwest.
 He also was a special assistant to Cardinals' general manager John Mozeliak, instructing minor league players for various on-field and off-field issues.
-Both of Cal's sons played collegiately.
-C.J. was a pitcher for the Iowa Hawkeyes and Luke was a pitcher for Dallas Baptist.
-C.J. was an undrafted free agent and has played for numerous professional teams.

 In November 2017, Eldred was named the Kansas City Royals pitching coach.
 He was fired on October 5, 2022, immediately after the season ended, with the 2022 team being worst in the American League for strikeouts, walks, hits allowed, runs allowed, and ERA.

+Personal life

+Both of Eldred's sons played collegiately.
+C.J. was a pitcher for the Iowa Hawkeyes and Luke was a pitcher for Dallas Baptist.
+C.J. was signed by the Kansas City Royals as an undrafted free agent and has played for numerous professional teams.